Jacob's staff: Cross-staff for navigation

 As a navigational tool, this instrument was eventually replaced, first by the backstaff or quadrant, neither of which required the user to stare directly into the sun, and later by the octant and the sextant.
 Perhaps influenced by the backstaff, some navigators modified the cross-staff to operate more like the former.
 Vanes were added to the ends of the longest cross-piece and another to the end of the main staff.
 The instrument was reversed so that the shadow of the upper vane on the cross piece fell on the vane at the end of the staff.
 The navigator held the instrument so that he would view the horizon lined up with the lower vane and the vane at the end of the staff.
 By aligning the horizon with the shadow of the sun on the vane at the end of the staff, the elevation of the sun could be determined.
 This actually increased the accuracy of the instrument, as the navigator no longer had to position the end of the staff precisely on his cheek.

 Another variant of the cross-staff was a spiegelboog, invented in 1660 by the Dutchman, Joost van Breen.

 Ultimately, the cross-staff could not compete with the backstaff in many countries.
-In terms of handling, the backstaff was found to be more easy to use.
+In terms of handling, the backstaff was found to be easier to use.
 However, it has been proven by several authors that in terms of accuracy, the cross-staff was superior to the backstaff.
 Backstaves were no longer allowed on board Dutch East India Company vessels as per 1731, with octants not permitted until 1748.